Lorely Burt was born and raised in the West Midlands.

 Record Of Delivery

-Lorely has a strong record delivering for local people.
-As an MP, Lorely has:
+As MP for Solihull, Lorely had a strong record delivering for local people.
+Among her many achievements she:

 - Successfully campaigned to save Solihull’s NHS Walk-In Centre from closure and ensured local people are consulted on future plans.

 - Successfully campaigned to for Double-Crewed Ambulances to be based in Solihull.